younesaa/HAHN-IT_Support_Ticketing_System/README.md

 ```
 ### 2- Navigate to the root project Directory

-Ensure you are in the root directory (where the repository was cloned), then run:
+Ensure you are in the root directory (where the repository was cloned), for that run:

 ```bash
 cd ../..